-Hydration packs come in handy for a vast variety of activities, including hiking, scrambling, mountain biking, trail running, and backcountry skiing.
-Our testers put our lineup of packs through the wringer in the Lake Tahoe area, along California's Central Coast, and on a short trip to Colorado.
-We also used some of our packs as a gym bag, a daypack for long track meets, and as a carry-on for some weekend flights.
+Hydration packs are handy for various activities, including hiking, scrambling, mountain biking, trail running, and backcountry skiing.
+Our team of testers carried these packs on a variety of outdoor pursuits, from the coastal redwoods of California to the desert trails of Arizona and beyond.
+Our packs even served double duty as a gym bag, a daypack for walking the pup, and as a carry-on for flights.
 Using each model in such a wide variety of conditions allowed us to test both their water and gear carrying capacities, their fit and comfort, and the performance of their hydration systems.

 All of the packs in this category include a built-in hydration system.
-To answer the question "Do I really need a hydration pack?", and aid your decision-making between hydration vs. standard daypacks, read the "Hydration Pack vs. Daypack" section in our Buying Advice article.
+To answer the question “Do I need a hydration pack?” and aid your decision-making between hydration vs. standard daypacks, read the “Hydration Pack vs. Daypack” section in our Buying Advice article.

 Related: How to Choose a Hydration Pack